Skip to content

 Throughout her graduate clinical experience, Jackie worked with children with many diagnoses, such as autism, auditory processing disorder, fluency disorders, and childhood apraxia of speech.
 She has also served adult and geriatric clients with voice disorders, swallowing deficits, and acquired communication disorders secondary to stroke, Parkinson’s disease, brain injury, dementia, and head and neck cancer.
 During her graduate studies, Jackie attended the National Speech-Language Pathology conference in Turku, Finland, where she developed knowledge of culturally based practices in areas such as acquired disorders, childhood disorders, eye-tracking, and interprofessional care.
 Jackie was also a part of the Voice Lab at Seton Hall University, exploring the perceptual judgment of accented voice and speech.
 Jackie is trained in Modified Barium Swallow Impairment Profile (MBSImP) and is a SPEAK OUT!
 Parkinson’s Project Provider.

-Speech Language Pathologist | James Hunter
+James Hunter | Speech Language Pathologist

 Jennifer Pallatta is a NJ state licensed, ASHA certified speech language pathologist.
 She attended Seton Hall University in NJ for her undergrad and received a Bachelor’s degree in Social and Behavioral Sciences with a minor in Psychology.
 Jennifer then attended Iona University in NY and received her Master’s degree in Communication Sciences and Disorders.
 Jennifer has taken additional course work and is specialized in Orofacial Myology.